cyberbotics/webots/docs/discord/technical-questions-2020.md

 to position your robot correctly, you have to adjust the rotation field of the robot

 ##### Chronoj 11/14/2020 12:37:52
-<@239507682111913984> thanks for the immediate reply...
+`@Simon Steinmann` thanks for the immediate reply...
 I ve checked the webots doc but it seems they ve changed how to select north etc...
 I put x north(1) as you can see
 %figure
 ![20201114_143329.jpg](https://cdn.discordapp.com/attachments/565154703139405824/777150308648222730/20201114_143329.jpg)
 %end